amyspencerproject/fe-recipe-page/README.md

 - make tables width 100%
 - make th and td elements width 50%
 - give each cell a little padding.

-Never try to use large paddings to achieve a layouts.
+- Never try to use large paddings to achieve a layouts.

 ### Continued development

+Maybe try using gap since all the elements will be spaced the same.
+Here is a [discord thread](https://canary.discord.com/channels/824970620529279006/1410499692571394118) about when to use gap or margins

 ### Useful resources